Daniel Craig

-Daniel Wroughton Craig (Note: In 2024, on The Late Show with Stephen Colbert, he insisted the pronunciation of his surname is closer to "Crayg" than the "Cregg" pronunciation typically used in American English.) (born 2 March 1968) is an English actor.
-He gained international fame by playing the fictional secret agent James Bond in five installments of the eponymous film series: Casino Royale (2006), Quantum of Solace (2008), Skyfall (2012), Spectre (2015), and No Time to Die (2021).
+Daniel Wroughton Craig (/kreɪg/ CRAYG; born 2 March 1968) is an English actor.
+He gained international fame by playing the fictional secret agent James Bond in the films Casino Royale (2006), Quantum of Solace (2008), Skyfall (2012), Spectre (2015) and No Time to Die (2021).

 After training at the National Youth Theatre in London and graduating from the Guildhall School of Music and Drama in 1991, Craig began his career on stage.
 He began acting with the drama The Power of One (1992), and had his breakthrough role in the drama serial Our Friends in the North (1996).
-He gained prominence for his supporting roles in films such as Elizabeth (1998), Lara Croft: Tomb Raider (2001), Road to Perdition (2002), Layer Cake (2004), and Munich (2005).
+He gained prominence for his supporting roles in films such as Elizabeth (1998), Lara Croft: Tomb Raider (2001), Road to Perdition (2002), Layer Cake (2004) and Munich (2005).

-In 2006, Craig played Bond in Casino Royale, a reboot of the Bond franchise which was favourably received by critics and earned Craig a nomination for the BAFTA Award for Best Actor in a Leading Role.
-His non-Bond appearances since then include roles in the fantasy film The Golden Compass (2007), the drama Defiance (2008), the science fiction Western Cowboys & Aliens (2011), the mystery thriller The Girl with the Dragon Tattoo (2011), and the heist film Logan Lucky (2017).
-He has also played Benoit Blanc in the Knives Out film series since 2019, and starred in the romantic drama Queer (2024), for which he received nominations for Best Actor at the Golden Globe Awards, Critics' Choice Movie Awards, and Screen Actors Guild Awards.
+In 2006, Craig played Bond in Casino Royale, a reboot of the Bond franchise that was favourably received by critics and for which Craig was nominated for the BAFTA Award for Best Actor in a Leading Role.
+Since then he has acted in many films, including the fantasy The Golden Compass (2007), the drama Defiance (2008), the science fiction Western Cowboys & Aliens (2011), the mystery thriller The Girl with the Dragon Tattoo (2011) and the heist film Logan Lucky (2017).
+He has also played Benoit Blanc in the Knives Out film series since 2019.
+He starred in the romantic drama Queer (2024), for which he was nominated for Best Actor at the Golden Globe Awards, Critics' Choice Movie Awards and Screen Actors Guild Awards.

 On stage, Craig starred in the Royal National Theatre's production of Angels in America (1993) on the West End.
 He made his Broadway debut in the play A Steady Rain (2009) and returned to Broadway in the revivals of Harold Pinter's Betrayal (2011) and William Shakespeare's Macbeth (2022).
 He starred as Iago in the New York Theatre Workshop production of Othello (2016).